bash1997/100-days-of-code/r1-log.md

 ### R1D8
 finished day 4 of python and working through 5.
 Created a rock paper scissor game and created a password generator

 ### R1D9
 finished day 6 and day 7 of python.
 Created a hangman game and created a function for a robot to go through a random maze

+### R1D10
+today was a very slow day.
+I created a caesar cipher and worked more on functions and creating loops to run my program over when it ends